-When it comes to setting up Contacts, Accounts, and Deal fields on Freshworks CRM, there are always instances where you may want to set up customized fields that are relevant only to a dropdown option chosen in another field.
+When it comes to setting up Contacts, Accounts, and Deal fields, there are always instances where you may want to set up customized fields that are relevant only to a dropdown option chosen in another field.
 This is known as Field Dependency and can help you set the behavior of another field based on the option chosen.

 How does it work?

 Field Dependency is set between two fields – a controlling field and a dependent field.

 - Controlling Field: Controlling fields are those which control the available values in one or more corresponding dependent fields.

 Fields that can be controlling fields: Both Default and Custom fields of type: